BSalita/Woundify/README.md

 # Woundify
-Woundify is a Windows client for Houndify.
+Woundify is a Windows client for the Houndify intent service.
 Woundify is written in C# and is compatible with Console, WPF and UWP systems.

 ## Console Application
 The woundify.exe is a console app tool for scripting audio, text and Houndify operations.
 There are commands for recording audio, converting text-to-speech (TTS), converting speech-to-text (STT), and invoking Houndify intent services.